tarwn/lessthandot-hugo/blogs/content/posts/2014-02-26-dude-wheres-my-power-map.md

 ---
 <p style="text-align: justify">
-  If you haven’t noticed lately, Power Map has gone into General Availability as of 25 of February 2014.
+  If you haven't noticed lately, Power Map has gone into General Availability as of 25 of February 2014.
 It comes along with service pack 1 of Office 2013, which you can download <a href="http://www.microsoft.com/en-us/download/details.aspx?id=42006">here</a>.
 There are two ways of getting this update:
 </p>

 <ul style="text-align: justify">